ZupIT/beagle-docs/content/en/ios/getting-started.md

 }
 ```

-**Step 3:** Now, we’ll configure the _SceneDelegate_ class so it can be used to initialize our application with Beagle from a screen through BFF:
+**Step 3:** Now, you will configure the _SceneDelegate_ class so it can be used to initialize your application with Beagle from a screen through BFF:

-1. Inside your _SceneDelegate.swift_ in the function `scene`, call our function `BeagleConfig.config()`.
+1. Inside your _SceneDelegate.swift_ in the function `scene`, call the `BeagleConfig.config()` function;

-2. Name the `guard let` that Xcode already created for us, as `windowScene`.
+2. Name the `guard let` that Xcode already created for you as `windowScene`;

-3. Initialize the variable `window` created outside the function scope, using our `windowScene`
+3. Initialize the variable `window` created outside the function scope, using `windowScene`;

-4. Make the `window.rootViewController` the screen from BFF that you want to display.
+4. Make the `window.rootViewController` the screen from BFF that you want to display;

-5. Now just call the function `makeKeyAndVisible()` from the variable `window`.
+5. Now, just call the `makeKeyAndVisible()`  function from the variable `window`.

 Your code should be like this: